Sacred Heart Elementary School

 - To attend PEC meetings and provide a monthly report to the PEC

-Recognizing the need for limitations on the enrollment at Sacred Heart School, policies have been established to prioritize application for admission.
-Application for enrollment will be given preference in the following order:
+Recognizing the need for limitations on the enrolment at Sacred Heart School, policies have been established to prioritize application for admission.
+Admittance will be given preference in the following order:

 Sacred Heart School operates an International Student Program in which we enroll students from countries outside of Canada.
-Those Students accepted into Grades K-4 must live with a parent while attending Sacred Heart, while those students from Grade 5-7 have an option to be ‘home stayed’.
-Presently we deal with one Korean company, IGE, who takes care of all the necessary requirements including homestay, lodging rentals, insurance and proper passport documentation.
-The students are fully integrated into the curriculum and extra curricular activities and all concerns and program changes are overseen by the Parish Education Committee.
+Those Students accepted into Grades K-7 must live with a parent while attending Sacred Heart School.
+The students are fully integrated into the curriculum and extracurricular activities and all concerns and program changes are overseen by the Parish Education Committee.

 Our Catholic School is part of the Christian Community and parents are expected to participate in some areas to help support the operation of the school.
 The Parent Participation Program functions under the direction of the PEC.
 The PEC oversees the operation of this program.
 However, it is the responsibility of the parents to ensure that they have completed their work participation.
-Failure to do so will result in a penalty.
-In as much as the PEC will try to facilitate all the various work programs it is ultimately the responsibility of the parent to ensure that they complete their participation and have it documented as instructed.
+For more information please refer to the Parent Participation Policy.

-There will be a need for some of our parent volunteers to have a criminal record check done.
+There will be a need for parent volunteers to have a criminal record check completed.
 If you will be dealing with students in Sacred Heart unsupervised by a teacher you need to complete a Criminal Record Check.
 These jobs will include parent drivers, library workers, and parents helping with Mini Hoopers Basketball and teacher helpers outside of the classroom.
 Please pick up the form and instructions that are available in the file on the desk outside the main office.

 The Archdiocese of Vancouver has a special liability policy that increases the person’s liability coverage for each volunteer driver when transporting students to and from school activities (i.e. Field Trips).
 If you are planning to drive students on any field trips you need to provide the office with a copy of your current driver’s license and an up-to-date insurance document.